FINANCIAL MANAGEMENT AND PERFORMANCE

 MARKETING AND COMMUNICATIONS

 Management systems are centrally designed, networked and supported with a 24-hour help desk.
 Layers of redundancies, back-up systems, a secondary hot site and off-site data storage protect the organization in the event of system failure, damage, or natural disaster.
-The 2013-2014 Information Technology privacy and external security audits all concluded that the organization’s systems meet funder security standards and comply with federal privacy legislation.
+The 2014-2015 Information Technology privacy and external security audits all concluded that the organization’s systems meet funder security standards and comply with federal privacy legislation.
+A cyber security audit is scheduled to be conducted in 2015-2016 by Collins Barrow.

-Extensive policy and procedures manuals are in place and regularly updated for all programs and corporate resource departments such as Finance, Human Resources and Information Technology.
+Extensive policy and procedure manuals are in place and are regularly updated for all programs and administrative departments such as Finance, Human Resources and Information Technology.

-March of Dimes Canada is governed by a 25 person board with representation of the skills needed for decision making and accountability including finance, legal, risk, audit, human resources, operational management, as well as social and health services, research, and consumer empowerment.
-In addition the board is comprised of men and women across the adult age spectrum with representation of people with disabilities, ethnic diversity and the broad geography in which MODC operates.
+March of Dimes Canada is governed by a 25 person Board with representation of the skills needed for decision-making and accountability including finance, legal, risk, audit, human resources, operational management, as well as social and health services, research, and consumer advocacy.
+In addition, the Board is comprised of men and women across the adult age spectrum with representation of people with disabilities, ethnic diversity and the broad geography in which MODC operates.

 The Board of Directors meets a minimum of six times per year and has five working committees: Risk and Audit, Finance, Nominating and Governance, Executive Compensation, and CEO Evaluation.
 The Board contributes to and approves a five year strategic plan drafted by management and annual plans that provide an operational blueprint to fulfill the strategic plan.
 The annual plan is accompanied by a budget and a mid-year forecast is produced, that once approved, serves as the revised budget and plan.
 Monthly statements are monitored by the Finance and Executive Committees.

-The Nominating and Governance Committee of the Board is responsible for evaluation of existing Board members, recruitment of new members, as well as Board training and orientation.
+The Nominating and Governance Committee is responsible for evaluation of Board members and Board effectiveness, recruitment of new members, as well as Board training and orientation.
 This Committee considers skill requirements within the Board at the time of recruitment and targets recruitment to fill any gaps.
 Board member evaluation includes participation and attendance, as well as the quality of the contribution of each member.
 Initial terms on the Board are typically three years, with one-third of the Board elected each year.

 Management works closely with the Board, its committees and subsidiary boards, providing necessary information for decision-making, planning, agenda building, and policy development.

 Board members may play an important role in representing the organization’s position or interest in consultation with government bodies or funders.
 MODC has begun to organize out-of-province community or regional volunteer committees to build the capacity to represent MODC in other jurisdictions.
-These complement those in Ontario.
+These complement those in Ontario and currently exist in Vancouver, Calgary, Montreal and Halifax.

-March of Dimes publishes its annual audited financial statements and meets all legislated compliance requirements including the filing of a T3010 each year with Canada Revenue Agency.
-Information is posted on the CRA site.
-In addition, transparency is achieved through the annual report which is posted online, preparation of various reports to government and other funders, audited expenditure reports for government, a robust risk management program, and the contracted services of an independent auditor who is accountable to the Risk and Audit Committee which reports to the Board.
-In 2012, March of Dimes won the Award for Excellence in Financial Reporting Transparency from the Voluntary Sector Reporting Awards.
+March of Dimes publishes its annual audited financial statements and meets all legislated compliance requirements including the filing of a T3010 form each year with Canada Revenue Agency.
+Information is posted on the CRA website.
+In addition, transparency is achieved through the annual report which is posted on-line, preparation of various reports to government and other funders, audited expenditure reports for government, a robust risk management program, and the contracted services of an independent audit firm who is accountable to the Risk and Audit Committee, which reports to the Board.
+In 2014, March of Dimes Canada won the Award for Excellence in Financial Reporting Transparency from the Voluntary Sector Reporting Awards.
+As Ontario March of Dimes, this award had also been won in 2012.

 Transparency includes an open environment for questions, complaints, challenges, all to lead to improvements, quality service, and good communication.
-MODC annually gathers feedback from clients via customer surveys; every three years we have an independent Quality of Life Survey of employees; we have recently posted a Complaints policy, begun to update all Privacy policies with clients and this is posted on the website as well.
-We do donor complaints tracking and from time-to-time hold focus groups or surveys in communities to gather input on our services or on the needs of people with disabilities.
-In 2014-15, MODC will apply for accreditation under the Standards Program of Imagine Canada.
+MODC annually gathers feedback from clients via customer surveys; every three years we have an independent Quality of Life Survey of employees; we have recently posted a Complaints policy, begun to update all Privacy policies with clients, which is posted on the website as well.
+We do donor complaints tracking, and from time to time, we hold focus groups or surveys in communities to gather input on our services or on the needs of people with disabilities.
+In 2014-2015, MODC achieved accreditation under the Standards Program of Imagine Canada.

 The March of Dimes Canada Non-Profit Housing Corporation and the Rehabilitation Foundation for Disabled Persons U.S. will continue to operate under separate charitable numbers with independent Boards of Directors.
 The members of these corporations are the Directors of MODC.

-Over the past two years, we have transitioned into a national charitable organization, with the goal of enhancing our brand and simplifying governance.
-They have been years of unusually strong financial performance, which exceeded our expectations and permitted the organization to build reserves and invest in growth and infrastructure.
-We look forward, with cautious optimism to expanding services into new communities across all provinces, building new alliances and partnerships, and increasing resources, all with the goal of bringing the services of MODC to Canadian residents with disabilities, wherever they reside, and creating a society where Canadians everywhere have equal access to all services, facilities, information, and feel a high degree of inclusion and independence.
+Over the past three years, we have transitioned into a national charitable organization building our brand in Canada.
+These have been years of unusually strong financial performance, which exceeded our expectations and permitted the organization to build reserves, and invest in material growth and infrastructure.
+We look forward, with cautious optimism, to expanding services into new communities across all provinces, building new alliances and partnerships, and increasing resources, all with the goal of bringing the services of MODC to Canadian residents with disabilities, wherever they reside, and creating a society where Canadians everywhere have equal access to all services, facilities, information, and feel a high degree of inclusion and independence.